heewa/mongotime/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/heewa/mongotime.svg)]()
 [![PyPI](https://img.shields.io/pypi/v/mongotime.svg)]()

-Mongotime is a [sampling-based](https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers) performance analysis tool for MongoDB that aims to give you a deep view into how Mongo is spending its time by showing % utilization of various activity types, and allowing you to add custom grouping and filtering.

-This approach is particularly useful if your DB is strained by a high volume of fast queries, rather than a few slow ones.
-Besides optimizing slow queries, you might want to understand and change general access patterns.
-For example, maybe your DB is spending way too much time looking up a user's last login time, even if each lookup is very fast because of indexing.
+Mongotime is a [sampling-based](https://en.wikipedia.org/wiki/Profiling_(computer_programming)#Statistical_profilers) profiler for Mongo DB.
+In contrast to tools that focus on finding only slow queries and operations, this one shows you a different class of DB usage that can strain Mongo which other tools don't see.

+By grouping operations together in various (and customizable) ways, and showing how much time Mongo is spending on them overall as a group, it allows you to see how even a large volume of very fast queries can be taking up Mongo's time and resources.

+For example, imagine a scenario where your DB gets 2 500ms queries per second of one type, and 5,000 10ms queries of another type (among other usage).
+Focusing on the slow ones will probably not improve the overall performance strain on Mongo - you might want to know about, and maybe address the 5k/sec of fast (probably already optimized) queries.
+Reducing or removing that load might have a greater overall impact on Mongo's performance across all queries.

 Ex: